Afghan envoys marooned abroad after Taliban's sudden return | Politics

 Spokespeople have reassured Afghans that they are not out for revenge and will respect people's rights, including women's.
 But reports of house-to-house searches and reprisals against former officials and ethnic minorities have made people wary.
 The Taliban have vowed to investigate any abuses.

-A group of envoys from the deposed government issued a first-of-its-kind joint statement, reported by Reuters on Wednesday ahead of its public release, calling on world leaders to deny the Taliban formal recognition.
-'THERE IS NO MONEY
+A group of envoys https://www.reuters.com/world/asia-pacific/afghan-diplomats-chide-allies-call-world-deny-taliban-recognition-2021-09-15 from the deposed government issued a first-of-its-kind joint statement, reported by Reuters on Wednesday ahead of its public release, calling on world leaders to deny the Taliban formal recognition.
+'THERE IS NO MONEY'

 Afghanistan's acting foreign minister Amir Khan Muttaqi told a news conference in Kabul on Tuesday that the Taliban had sent messages to all Afghan embassies telling them to continue work.
 "Afghanistan invested in you a lot, you are assets of Afghanistan," he said.